mp3three/steggy/README.md

 Microservice to watch a Lutron Hub for events coming from Pico remotes.
 Events are relayed to Home Assistant as sensor updates.
-Used together with logic inside [Home Controller](apps/home-controller) to drive logic
+Used together with logic inside [Home Controller](apps/home-controller) to drive logic.

 ## Libraries